Life Insurance For Employees

 • Staff salaries

 This will help determine how much you wish to insure each employee for.
-It’s also possible to set up a policy with different cover amounts depending on what your staff earns.
-For example, you may insure a higher amount for senior members than junior employees
+It’s also possible to set up a policy with different cover amounts depending on what an employee earns.
+For example, you may want to cover senior members for a higher amount than junior employees

 • Your industry